-Upper Dolpo Trek –”Mysterious Land” is one of the hidden tourist destinations of Nepal.
-Just beyond the Himalaya lies Dolpo, a land that conjures up visions of mysterious monasteries, elusive snow leopards and unusual blue sheep.
+Nepal has so many beautiful places to visit.
+Aamong them one of the hidden tourist destinations of Nepal is Upper Dolpo Trek – Mysterious Land.
+Dolpo is a land just lies beyond the Himalaya that conjures up visions of mysterious monasteries, elusive snow leopards and unusual blue sheep.
 It remains one of Nepal’s most remote regions.
-Until recently the isolation of the area has made it strictly off-limits, adding to its air of mystery and intrigue.
-This protection from the outside world also helped the ancient traditions and age-old way of life in the area to remain intact over generations of time.
+Until recently the privacy of the area has made it strictly off-limits, adding to its air of mystery and intrigue.
+This kind of protection from the outside world also helped the ancient traditions.
+And age-old way of life in the area to remain intact over generations of time.

 The treks in Upper Dolpo are particularly challenging.
 As you trek, you will walk between high mountain passes surrounded by dry, arid land, and small tufts of vegetation.
 You can walk and stroll in rhododendron forests, visit Shey Gompa in Upper Dolpo, and witness the Himalayan pilgrimage, Tatopani in Jomsom, and the Muktinath Temple.
-Stroll through the forests while admiring the beautiful mountains in the south of Upper Mustang and exploration of ancient kingdoms and historical monuments will be the best moment of your life.
+Stroll through the forests while admiring the beautiful mountains in the south of Upper Mustang.
+And exploration of ancient kingdoms and historical monuments will be the best moment of your life.